Obtain chlorine and study its chemical properties!

 FAQ and troubleshooting

-Break these lumps down with a stirring rod from the set.
-Keep stirring the salt in the bottle until it becomes homogeneous.
+Use a stirring rod from the kit to break these lumps apart.
+Keep stirring the salt in the bottle until it becomes fine enough to measure.

-If the drops do not overlap, you may continue the experiment.
-If they blended in, however, take a new sheet of filter paper and deposit the drops again.
+If the drops don't overlap, you may continue the experiment.
+However, if they blended together, take a new filter paper and deposit the drops again.

-Chlorine changes the color of the indicator thymol blue and oxidizes iodide into elemental iodine.
+Chlorine changes the color of the indicator thymol blue and oxidizes iodide into molecular iodine.

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.